Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-maps-and-tilesets.md

 The next tutorial explains what a Scene and a game object are.

+<a name="conclusion"></a>
 ## Conclusion

-Maps are pretty simple to grasp : they are best used to create big static structures like landscape or building.
+Maps are pretty simple to grasp : they are best used to create big static structures like landscape or buildings.

 The Map asset is basically a list of blocks while the Tile Set define how the blocks looks.

 One of the great feature of maps is their capacity to be modified by script, at runtime (when the game is running).
-This is actually the feature that will be extensively used by the digging/building mechanism that made Minecraft so popular.
+This is actually the feature that will be extensively used by the digging/building/random map mechanisms that made Minecraft so popular.

 The next tutorial will introduce you the Scene asset, where all other assets are combined to create the actual 3D world you play in.